 Tea For covid?
 Yes!
-I know it’s going to sound crazy to some but for most it sounds very normal.
-So here are 9 reasons to try out green tea when you get the covid vaccine.
+I know it will sound crazy to some, but it sounds very typical for most.
+So here are nine reasons to try out green tea when you get the covid vaccine.

-When this all started I was thinking.
+When this all started, I was thinking.
 So what can I have that will keep me healthy?
-I got a light buld momnet then!
+I got a light bulb moment then!
 Tea! one answer is Tea!
-But not just any reglaur tea to have anytime of the day.
-It has to be the ones that i am going to mention in this post today.
+But not just any regular tea to have any time of the day.
+It has to be the ones that I will mention in this post today.

-I drink lots and lots of tea.
-And while I know this won’t prevent contracting the coronavirus, just like some of the other half-baked claims floating around on the internet I believe that small and smart choices will add up to a general healthier immune system, able to better fight what might come at it.
+I drink lots and lots of Tea.
+And while I know this won’t prevent contracting the coronavirus, just like some of the other half-baked claims floating around on the internet, I believe that small and intelligent choices will add up to a general healthier immune system, able to fight better what might come at it.

-So did you know that drinking tea daily is generally just a wise thing to do as it increases daily fluid intake, helps maintain a healthy metabolism and circulatory system, is a rich source of vitamins, plus can help boost your immune system?
-Studies show that components such as L-theanine and EGCG (these are especially high in white and green teas) give your fighting T cells a boost.
+So did you know that drinking tea daily is generally just a wise thing?
+It increases daily fluid intake, helps maintain a healthy metabolism and circulatory system, is a rich source of vitamins, and can help boost your immune system?
+Studies show that components such as L-theanine and EGCG (these are exceptionally high in white and green teas) give your fighting T cells a boost.

-As with any tea or herbs, please consult with your healthcare provider before drinking any of these brews due to potential allergies and serious drug interactions, or if you are pregnant.
+As with any tea or herbs, please consult with your healthcare provider before drinking any of these brews due to potential allergies and severe drug interactions or if you are pregnant.

-Please keep reading to learn about some other immune-supporting teas to enjoy very soon.
+Please keep reading to learn about some other immune-supporting teas to enjoy soon.

-Everyone should have at least one rosemary plant, either for culinary purposes, ornamental style (think cute topiaries on tables), low-water landscape reasons—or for making healing, aromatic, and flavorful tea.
-Rosemary is known for being antioxidant-rich, antimicrobial, and high in anti-inflammatory compounds, largely due to its polyphenolic compounds like carnosic acid and rosmarinic acid.
+Everyone should have at least one rosemary plant, either for culinary purposes, decorative style (think cute topiaries on tables), low-water landscape reasons, or for healing, aromatic, and flavorful Tea.
+Rosemary is antioxidant-rich, antimicrobial, and high in anti-inflammatory compounds, mainly due to its polyphenolic compounds like carnosic acid and rosmarinic acid.